jotika-meaw/voting_system_app/README.md

 # Voting Systems App 🗳

-Made By batchmates named Mahir and Jotika
+Made By Mahir Faisal and Jotika Das with the help of many resources

 Welcome to the **Voting Systems App**!
 This is a Streamlit-based web application that allows you to simulate and explore different voting systems.
 Whether you're a student, researcher, or just curious about voting methods, this app provides an interactive way to understand how different systems work.